-Dislocations of the shoulder are one of the most common injuries to the shoulder, especially in younger athletes and those who participate in contact sports.
+A dislocated shoulder is one of the most common shoulder injuries, especially in young athletes and people who play contact sports.

-The shoulder is most commonly dislocated when the arm is abducted and externally rotated, in a position as if you were throwing a baseball.
-When there is a strong force with the arm in this position, the humeral head can dislocate out the front of the glenoid.
-When this occurs, it can either come partially out, which is termed a shoulder subluxation, or come entirely out, which is termed a shoulder dislocation.
-Although some people are able to reduce their shoulder (put it back into joint), many others need to have their shoulder reduced in an emergency room.
+Shoulder dislocation most commonly occurs when the arm is moving forcefully away from the body and rotating externally, as in the motion of throwing a baseball.
+The humeral head is pulled out of the front of the glenoid cavity – either partially, which is called a shoulder subluxation, or entirely, which is called a shoulder dislocation.
+Although some people are able to get the humerus back into the joint themselves, many need to have it done in an emergency room.